 Sri T Krishnamacharya is acknowledged as one of the most respected yogis of the Twentienth century.
-His influence on teachers of modern yoga originated in his yoga school at Mysore where he taught the teenagers B.K.S.
-Iyengar and K. Pattibhi Jois: while his first female student was Indra Devi.
+His influence on teachers of modern yoga originated in his yoga school at Mysore where he taught the teenagers B K S Iyengar, K Pattibhi Jois and his first female student Indra Devi.
 These students all went on to create their own methods and these are predominantly what we recognise in the West.

-Krishnamacharya's method and philosophy continues in its transmission through the students of his son TKV Desikachar.
-I am privileged to continue studying with two, Radha Sundarajan in Vedic Chant and Dr N C Chandrasekaran in yoga therapy.
+Krishnamacharya's method and philosophy continues in its transmission through the students of his son T K V Desikachar of whom I have had the privilege of being taught by two, Radha Sundarajan for Vedic Chant and Dr N C Chandrasekaran in Yoga Therapy.

 "Celeste has made my return to yoga a real pleasure and I look forward to my Thursday morning practice.
 Her knowledge and understanding allows her to pitch each asana at the appropriate level.
 Any modifications are constructive and helpful, how a small change...can make a real difference.
 The āsanas have improved my flexibility and posture... the prāṇāyāma and meditation bring peacefulness to life for a working mother of two!"
 Zoe A.